Merzasphor/MWSE/docs/source/lua/type/niFormatPrefs.rst

 niFormatPrefs
 ====================================================================================================

-A class that represents a set of application preferences for texture formats.
-These preferences are not direct texture format requests, but are only requests for general levels of pixel accuracy.
+A class that represents a set of preferences for texture formats.
+These preferences dictate levels of pixel accuracy.

 Properties
 ----------------------------------------------------------------------------------------------------